Toby Tiangco: Congressman (2010–2019)

 Tiangco ran for Congress unopposed and assumed office on June 30, 2010, as the first representative of Navotas's at-large congressional district.
 As congressman, he gave scholarships to 900 Navoteños, and ensured free medical treatment major hospitals with his Medical Assistance Ordinance.
-He also initiated subsidised housing projects in Barangay Tanza.
+He also initiated subsidized housing projects in Barangay Tanza.

 In 2012, Tiangco served as a state witness at the impeachment trial of Supreme Court Chief Justice Renato Corona.
+Corona ended up being impeached and removed from office.

 Tiangco joined United Nationalist Alliance (UNA) and later became party president.
 In 2013, he sought for a second term and won with 70.05% of votes, defeating Rico de Guzmán, a former balút vendor.

 Tiangco ran for a third and final term in 2016 and won.
 In July 2016, Tiangco left and resigned as party president of UNA over a House minority leadership row and became part of the independent minority in the House of Representatives until his term ended in 2019.